 Tell us about your voluntary service experience.

-For a year from January 1991 to January 1992 I worked at a public school as a volunteer in Johns Island, South Carolina.
-I worked in the office part time and also had reading groups with children who had difficulty reading.
-I really enjoyed the friendships I formed with the teachers, staff and children.
+For a year from January 1991 to January 1992, I worked at a public school as a volunteer in Johns Island, South Carolina.
+I worked in the office part-time and also had reading groups with children who had difficulty reading.
+I really enjoyed the friendships I formed with the teachers, staff, and children.
 This assignment was through a missions agency.
-Our household, which consisted of around ten people, was all involved in reaching out to the community – like having kid’s clubs every week for the area children.
+Our household, which consisted of around ten people, was all involved in reaching out to the community, such as having kid’s clubs every week for the area children.
 The guys worked for Habitat for Humanity, volunteering their time and working with groups coming to help build houses for a week or two.
 Hurricane Hugo had recently gone through South Carolina and really devastated the area.